10 Water Parks That Are Actually Fun for Adults

 Take a break from slipping and sliding with some Wisconsin-made craft brews

-Located in the delightfully cheesy Wisconsin Dells, aka “The Waterpark Capital of the World,” Kalahari is home to a beer-focused restaurant called the Wisconsin Brew Pub.
+Located in the delightfully cheesy Wisconsin Dells, aka “The Waterpark Capital of the World,” Kalahari is home to a beer-focused restaurant called Wisconsin Brew Pub.
 Create your own flight and sample the state’s finest suds, including pours from New Glarus, Port Huron, and Lake Louie Brewing, then take to the resort’s African safari-themed slides (we see you, Zimbabwe Zipper and Swahili Swirl).
-Over at another famed Wisconsin Dells water park, Noah’s Ark, the beer offerings are more limited throughout the summer, but the park does host a hop-filled final hoorah for its last weekend of the season.
-The annual Arktoberfest is a celebration of all things Wisconsin, including polka, sausage, and, yes, craft beer.
+Another famed Wisconsin Dells water park, Noah’s Ark—the largest outdoor water park in the country—also has everything from a branded Blue Moon Bar to the island-inspired outdoor Kahuna Bar, if you want to take a break from the water with a draft brew or margarita.
 [Grab your tickets here.]

 Zoombezi Bay has the distinction of being the only large-scale water park in America attached to a city zoo—which means your admission also grants you access to the Columbus Zoo and all its animal friends.

-At Zoombezi Bay, you’ll find 14 world-class waterslides including the SoundSurfer, which allows you to pick a music genre and light show to accompany you on your twisting, turning ride.
-But the real draw for Central Ohio grown-ups is Croctail Creek, a 21-and-over lazy river complete with a swim-up bar.
-You can grab a footlong fruity drink and float the afternoon away, completely oblivious to the world around you.
-Conveniently, it sits next to the park’s children’s area, so parents can trade off who takes Junior to Baboon Lagoon and who sips cocktails in the water.
+At Zoombezi Bay, you’ll find 14 world-class waterslides, including the SoundSurfer, where you can pick a music genre and light show to accompany you on your twisting, turning ride.
+But the real draw for Central Ohio grown-ups is Croctail Creek, a 21-and-over lazy river complete with a swim-up bar, where you can grab a footlong fruity drink and float the afternoon away.
+Conveniently, it sits next to the park’s children’s area, so parents can trade off who takes the kids to Baboon Lagoon and who sips cocktails in the water.
 [Grab your tickets here.]

 New Braunfels, Texas

-After checking into your suite, you can lounge by a heated pool in a biergarten, then head down racing slides, double-loop body slides, and pretty much every other kind of waterslide you can imagine.
-There is simply no water park with quite as much going on, so planning more than a day is probably your best move.
+After checking into your suite, you can lounge by a heated pool in a biergarten, then head down racing slides, double-loop body slides, and pretty much every other kind of waterslide imaginable.
 [Grab your tickets here.]

 We’re not trying to sound like a Young Life recruitment meeting here, but sometimes you really don’t need a ton of alcohol to have a good time.
-Case in point: Volcano Bay, where they’ll get you intoxicated the old-fashioned way: with good ol’ reliable terror.
+Case in point: Volcano Bay, where they’ll get you intoxicated the old-fashioned way—with good old reliable terror.

 We’re talking about the park’s signature slide: the Ko’okiri Body Plunge, the tallest body plunge waterslide in America.
-The 125ft trap door ride drops you at a 70-degree angle down a volcano and past the lesser humans relaxing in the swimming pool below.
+The 125-foot trap door ride drops you at a 70-degree angle down a volcano and past the less-adventurous humans relaxing in the swimming pool below.
 The park also has two other 125-foot slides, which don’t drop you nearly as fast but are no less adrenaline-inducing.
-If you need something to calm your nerves after all that death-defying, you can hit up the Dancing Dragons Boat Bar, which’ll hook you up with enough liquid courage to try it again.
+If you need something to calm your nerves after all that death-defying action, you can hit up the Dancing Dragons Boat Bar, which’ll hook you up with enough liquid courage to try it again.
 [Get your tickets here.]

-Even you, an intellectual, must occasionally crave a drop down a 65-foot speed slide.
-When that moment arrives, there’s Elitch Gardens and its Epic Mega Wedgie ride.
-After they’ve sufficiently gotten their swim trunks in a bunch, artistically-inclined water lovers can hit Meow Wolf’s Kaleidoscape, a mind-bending ride experience that comes with your waterpark admission.
-The Santa Fe-based art collective’s ride at Elitch Gardens has been described as “a mind-bending journey” and “an odyssey of creative discovery,” and if it’s anything like what we’ve seen them do in the past, you won’t want to miss out.
-(Before you head out, know that the park is only open on weekends and closes for the season after Halloween.)
+A ticket for Elitch Gardens is a two-for-one, meaning you can access both the theme and water park, with its adrenaline-inducing, 65-foot speed slide, aptly named Epic Mega Wedgie.
+After you’ve sufficiently gotten your swim trunks in a bunch, hit Meow Wolf’s Kaleidoscape.
+The Santa Fe-based art collective’s thrill ride has been described as “a mind-bending journey” and “an odyssey of creative discovery,” and if it’s anything like what we’ve seen them do in the past, you won’t want to miss out.
+(Before you head out, know that the park is often only open on weekends and closes for the season after Halloween.)
 [Grab your tickets here.]